Student Affairs and Support Services

 Fitness Center: A 6,000 sq. ft. facility with cardio and weight (machine and free weight) areas, Group Exercise and stretching area, and a bouldering wall.

 Group Exercise: Our Group Exercise are led by certified instructors, both students and outside professionals.
-Students are invited to apply to teach classes - including, but not limited to, yoga, stretching, HIIT, indoor cycling, bootcamps and more!
+Students are invited to apply to teach classes - including, but not limited to, yoga, HIIT, indoor cycling and more!
 Classes are free to Regis Community!

 Personal Training: Our Certified Personal Trainers offer personal training on one-on-one, partner or small group basis.
 Our student trainers are supervised as they hone their craft.
 This is a fee-based program open to the Regis Community.